MickeyKay/better-font-awesome/readme.txt

 == Description ==

-Better Font Awesome gives you easy access to the full [Font Awesome](http://fortawesome.github.io/Font-Awesome/ "Font Awesome icon website") icon library using shortcodes, HTML, and TinyMCE, and allows you to update your version of Font Awesome without having to change your existing shortcodes.
+Better Font Awesome allows you to automatically integrate the latest available version of [Font Awesome](http://fontawesome.io/) into your WordPress project, along with accompanying CSS, shortcodes, and TinyMCE icon shortcode generator.

 = Features =

-* **Choose your version** - automatically checks for all available versions of Font Awesome, and lets you choose which one you want to use from a simple drop down menu.
-You also have the option to choose "Latest," which means the plugin will automatically switch to the latest version of Font Awesome as soon as it's released.
+* **Always up-to-date** - automatically fetches the most recent available version of Font Awesome, meaning you no longer need to manually update the version included in your theme/plugin.

-* **Backwards compatible** - shortcode output is automatically updated depending on which version you choose, meaning that you can switch versions without having to modify your shortcodes.
+* **Backwards compatible** - shortcode output is automatically updated depending on which version of Font Awesome you choose, meaning that you can switch versions without having to modify your shortcodes.

 * **Compatible with other plugins** - designed to work with shortcodes generated with plugins like [Font Awesome Icons](http://wordpress.org/plugins/font-awesome/ "Font Awesome Icons"), [Font Awesome More Icons](https://wordpress.org/plugins/font-awesome-more-icons/ "Font Awesome More Icons"), and [Font Awesome Shortcodes](https://wordpress.org/plugins/font-awesome-shortcodes/), so you can switch to Better Font Awesome and your existing shortcodes will still work.

-* **CDN speeds** - choose between the lightning quick [jsDelivr](http://www.jsdelivr.com/#!fontawesome) and [Bootstrap](http://www.bootstrapcdn.com/) CDNs, for super-fast loading of Font Awesome CSS.
+* **CDN speeds** - Font Awesome CSS is pulled from the super-fast and reliable [jsDelivr CDN](http://www.jsdelivr.com/#!fontawesome).

+* **Shortcode generator** - includes an easy-to-use TinyMCE dropdown shortcode generator.

 = Settings =
 All settings can be adjusted via **Settings &rarr; Better Font Awesome**.